 About 1 in 26 people around the world develop epilepsy at some point during their lifetime.
-To provide brain health monitoring to everyone from the comfort of home, a medical technology company Epitel has developed a discreet, wearable seizure monitor for people living with epilepsy.
+To provide brain health monitoring to everyone from the comfort of home, the medical technology company Epitel has developed a discreet, wearable seizure monitor for people living with epilepsy.

-Epilog device pairs with users’ smartphones and uses artificial intelligence to predict when a seizure happens, where they happen.
+Epilog device pairs with users’ smartphones and uses artificial intelligence to predict when a seizure happens, and where they happen.
 The device also has the ability to view brain activity through a mobile app and track sleep quality with accuracy that, according to the company, can often be better than any wrist wearable.